Binomial nomenclature: History

+Part of page 1179 of volume 2 of the 1st edition of Linnaeus’s Species Plantarum, describing mushroom species Phallus impudicus.
+The body text is using polynomial nomenclature, with the trivial name attached in the margin.

 Before the adoption of the modern binomial system of naming species, a scientific name consisted of a generic name combined with a specific name that was from one to several words long.
 Together they formed a system of polynomial nomenclature.
 These names had two separate functions: to designate or label the species, and to be a diagnosis or description.
 These two goals were eventually found to be incompatible.
 In a simple genus that contained few species, it was easy to tell them apart with a one-word genus and a one-word specific name; but as more species were discovered, the names necessarily became longer and unwieldy—for instance, Plantago foliis ovato-lanceolatus pubescentibus, spica cylindrica, scapo tereti ("plantain with pubescent ovate-lanceolate leaves, a cylindric spike and a terete scape"), which we know today as Plantago media.

 Such "polynomial names" may sometimes look like binomials, but are different.
 For example, Gerard's herbal (as amended by Johnson) describes various kinds of spiderwort: "The first is called Phalangium ramosum, Branched Spiderwort; the second, Phalangium non ramosum, Unbranched Spiderwort.
 The other ... is aptly termed Phalangium Ephemerum Virginianum, Soon-Fading Spiderwort of Virginia".
 The Latin phrases are short descriptions, rather than identifying labels.